redis/redis-doc/commands/georadius.md

 By default all the matching items are returned.
 It is possible to limit the results to the first N matching items by using the **COUNT `<count>`** option.
 However note that internally the command needs to perform an effort proportional to the number of items matching the specified area, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
 On the other hand `COUNT` can be a very effective way to reduce bandwidth usage if normally just the first results are used.

+By default the command returns the items to the client.
+It is possible to store the results with one of these options:

+* `!STORE`: Store the items in a sorted set populated with their geospatial information.
+* `!STOREDIST`: Store the items in a sorted set populated with their distance from the center as a floating point number, in the same unit specified in the radius.

 @return

 @array-reply, specifically: